Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Background

 \subsection{The Einsum Notation}

 Computation steps in a tensor algebra workload (\eg a matrix multiplication or a convolution step in a DNN layer) can be described using the \emph{extended Einsum notation}~\cite{einsum, extensor, teaal, edge}.
 In the Einsum notation, input and output multi-dimensional data are \emph{tensors}, and the dimensions of the tensors are called \emph{ranks}~\cite{efficient_processing_of_dnn}.
-For example, in a matrix multiplication $Z = A \times B$, the matrices $A$, $B$, and $Z$ are the tensors, the dimensions $M$, $K$, $N$ are the ranks and the Einsum is $Z_{m,n} = A_{m,k} \times B_{k,n}$.
-The variables $m$, $n$, $k$, which index into ranks, are referred to as \emph{rank variables}, and a summation is implied over rank variables that are present in the right-hand side of the equation but not in the left-hand side ($k$ in this example).
-As a convention, rank variables are often the lowercase letters of the ranks.
-A more complete explanation of Einsums as we use them can be found in~\cite{teaal}.
+For example, in a matrix multiplication $Z = A \times B$, the matrices $A$, $B$, and $Z$ are the tensors, the dimensions $M$, $K$, $N$ are the rank names and the Einsum is $Z_{m,n} = A_{m,k} \times B_{k,n}$.
+The variables $m$, $n$, $k$, which index into ranks, are called \emph{rank variables}, and a summation is implied over rank variables that are present in the right-hand side of the equation but not in the left-hand side ($k$ in this example).
+By convention, rank variables are often the lowercase letters of the rank names.